-The 2016 SAT is, broadly speaking, an evaluation of verbal skills and of mathematical ability, but it is important for students to understand how the test is structured.
+The 2022 SAT is, broadly speaking, an evaluation of verbal skills and of mathematical ability, but it is important for students to understand how the test is structured.
 The macro-level organizational scheme of the SAT includes what the College Board refers to as "sections" and "tests."
 The SAT is divided into two large sections that are called "Evidence-Based Reading and Writing" and "Math."
 Each of these sections is scored from 200 to 800, for a total score of 400-1600.
 There are three total tests within these sections: Reading (for which students are given 65 minutes), Writing and Language (35 minutes), and Math (80 minutes).
 The Reading and Writing and Language tests together constitute the score on the Evidence-Based Reading and Writing section, and the Math section score is drawn entirely from the Math test.
-The essay test is optional and scored separately, on a 2-8 point scale in each of three areas: Reading, Analysis, and Writing.
-Students are given 50 minutes to complete the essay.

 The SAT Math Test emphasizes three areas: Heart of Algebra, Problem Solving and Data Analysis, and Passport to Advanced Math.
-Heart of Algebra asks students to solve and create equations, while Problem Solving and Data Analysis is oriented around proportional reasoning (e.g. ratios, percentages, and data analysis).
-Passport to Advanced Math features complex equations and functions, and there is also a brief segment on Additional Topics in Math such as geometry and trigonometry.
+Heart of Algebra asks students to solve and create equations, while Problem Solving and Data Analysis is oriented around proportional reasoning (e.g., ratios, percentages, and data analysis).
+Passport to Advanced Math features complex equations and functions, and there is also a brief segment on Additional Topics in Math such as geometry, trigonometry, radian measure, and complex numbers.
+Additional Topics generally include six questions (three in the no-calculator Math section and three in the calculator Math section).
 Question types include multiple choice and gridded response, the latter of which require test-takers to write out a numerical answer and fill in the corresponding circles.
 The Math Test is divided into calculator and no-calculator portions.

 Summary of Section Changes on the 2022 SAT